ustasb/knightly_partners_dashboard/README.md

 ## What is it?

-A dashboard intended for a campus police dispatcher that shows students in distress or panic, and the officers that are patrolling and/or responding to incidents.
+A dashboard intended for a campus police dispatcher that shows students in panic or uncomfortable, and the officers that are patrolling and/or responding to incidents.

 It is just a prototype but demonstrates the key value driver.
 All the data is